yongzx/automated-RevSlider-input/README.md

 The python file reads the excel document in which the raw information of Youtube videos (name, ID, duration) is stored and generates a text file that is ready to be imported into RevSlider.

 ## Motivation
-People who actively use RevSlider to create video layers may save the video information (name, ID, duration) in an excel document.
-Hence, it becomes inconvenient when they want to transfer the information from the excel document into the RevSlider plugin to create multiple video layers.
+My friend actively uses RevSlider to create video layers in his website (http://learnah.org/) from the video information (name, ID, duration) saved in an excel document.
+Hence, it becomes inconvenient for him to transfer the information from the excel document into the RevSlider plugin to create multiple video layers.

 ## Instructions
 1. Install OpenPyxl library `$ pip install openpyxl`.